Department of Health

 • the regulation of shisha tobacco in the same manner as other tobacco products

-• strengthening price board restrictions in retail outlets.
+• strengthening price board restrictions in retail outlets

-An amended copy of the Tobacco Act 1987 and the Tobacco Regulations 2017 are available on the Victorian legislation websiteExternal Link .
+The Tobacco Act 1987 and the Tobacco Regulations 2017 are available on the Victorian legislation websiteExternal Link .
 Factsheets on recent amendments to the Tobacco Act are also available on the Resources and factsheets page.

 Penalty units